jdluu/crud-nodejs-mysql/README.md

 A full-featured CRUD (Create, Read, Update, Delete) application built with Node.js and SQLite, featuring user authentication, soft delete, versioning, and comprehensive activity logging.

-**Note:** This is an enhanced version of the original project.
+**Note:** This is an enhanced version of the original project, developed as part of a software re-engineering class.
 The original repository can be found at: [https://github.com/TadeopCreator/crud-nodejs-mysql](https://github.com/TadeopCreator/crud-nodejs-mysql)

 ---